pascaldekloe/colfer/README.md

 The data for text and binaries is prefixed with a varint byte size declaration.
 Text is encoded as UTF-8.

-Object arrays are also prefixed with a varint size declaration.
+Lists of objects and strings are prefixed with a varint element size declaration.